eoas-ubc/eoas-ubc.github.io/docs/crash_course-git.md

 <BR>

-Open a file explorer/finder window and navigate to EOAS500.
+Open a `file explorer` or `finder` window and navigate to EOAS500.
 You may see a ```.git``` folder has appeared there.
 We are now able to track all changes that occur to files within this folder using git.
 If we wish to track files from another folder, we could navigate there and type ```git init``` to initialize another separate repository.
-If you cannot see the ```.git``` folder, try following the instructions [here](myurl.com) for windows, or [here](myurl.com) on a mac to show hidden folders.
+If you cannot see the ```.git``` folder you may have to figure out how to show "hidden folders" in your file navigator.

 Now let's add some content to our folder, as if we were working on a real project.
 For this example, create a file called ```my_example.txt``` using a text editor and save it in your EOAS500 folder.
 Git will tolerate almost any file type (.txt, .csv, docx, .py, .R, .m, etc).